intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 will become
 ```
 intel_sycl.device_region('level_zero:GPU:1') {
-  linalg.add(%pt1, %pt2): (tensor<...>, tensor<...>) -> tensor<...>
+  linalg.add(%pt1[0], %pt2[0]): (tensor<...>, tensor<...>) -> tensor<...>
 }
 ```

 Combining conversions to multiple dialects keeps analysis simple and allows effective code generation.
 Some operations require interleaving operations from various dialects.
 Separate passes would become unnecessarily complicated because they need to understand the context (which we know while we convert ptensor).
 For instance, distributed `arange` requires various interactions with __Dist__ interleaving process-local operation in __Linalg__; a simple wrap of the local operation is not feasible.

-It constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `device` parameter is not the same on all ptensor arguments.
-If the `device` parameter is not the default device, a region is created and populated with the input op.
+It constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `device` attribute is not the same on all ptensor arguments.
+If the `device` attribute is not the default device, a region is created and populated with the input op.

-Similarly, it constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `dist` parameter is not the same on all ptensor arguments.
+Similarly, it constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `team` attribute is not the same on all ptensor arguments.

-On function boundaries the ptensor type will be replaced by
-- `RankedTensor` if `dist==none`
-- 2 Types: `RankedTensor` and `int64` if `dist!=none`.
-The latter is used for interacting with the __Dist__ dialect.

 Complicated computation kernels might be simply replaced with a an appropriate library call to MKL or alike.

-Possible parameters to this pass could be flags to ignore `dist` attributes.
+Possible parameters to this pass could be flags to ignore `team` attributes.

 ##### Example:
 ```